Tech-at-DU/Flask-Playlister/P14-Refactor-Using-Blueprints/content.md

 ```

 Great work so far my friend.
-But, you may notice that if you go to [http://localhost:5000/](http://localhost:5000/), you still don't see your playlists.
+But, you may notice that if you go to [http://localhost:5000/](http://localhost:5000/), you still don't see the playlists.
 What gives?

 A couple more steps remain: now that we've tied the routes to our `Blueprint` object rather than our Flask application, our `app` variable doesn't actually know about them, until we tell it programmatically.
 This is an example of *loose coupling*.